dmlogic/robot-house/readme.md

 Mobile friendly wrapper app to control hand-picked devices on a Vera Lite

+PLEASE NOTE: This is very much a "first attempt" and experimental.
+There are certainly improvements to be made and probably thing wrong.

 Feel free to use.
 You'll need:

 * A Vera Lite (maybe 3) with a Mios account attached to it